-You may now manually adjust the settings and see the effect on the RAW data — giving the effect of being able to magically “correct your mistakes.”
+You may now manually adjust the settings and see the effect on the RAW data — seemingly giving you the ability to magically “correct your mistakes.”
 When you are happy with the adjustments, you would then save a copy of the processed image as JPEG (again with the original RAW data file unaffected).

 RAW is therefore a powerful option that most advanced digital cameras make available to photographers who do not want the camera to apply any in-camera processing to the captured RAW data — preferring to do that themselves in post-processing.

 You always want your picture to be correctly exposed, whether you are using RAW or not.
 You cannot take a grossly underexposed or overexposed picture in RAW and expect to always be able to “correct your mistakes.”

 To explain how RAW allows you to correct mistakes, we need to get a bit technical: While JPEG captures 8 bits of colour per pixel or 256 shades of colour per pixel (16.7 million colours), RAW captures 12 bits of colour per pixel, translating to 4096 shades of colour per pixel (68.7 billion colours).

-This great amount of information (extra pixel depth going from RAW to JPEG) is what allows the exposure to be corrected up or down by one stop, and sometimes by as much as 2 stops.
+This great amount of information (extra pixel depth going from RAW to JPEG) is what allows the exposure to be corrected up or down by a number of stops.